 offset>array lengthoroffset=0, an empty array is returned.

--- offset is positive, indicating the second element when counting from the left
+-- offset is a positive number, indicating the 2nd element from the left, starting from 2 for extraction

 SELECT array_slice([1,2,3,4,5,6,7,8,9],2);